 of the manuscript sources on screen are shown on the site Editionsproben, which contains two edition types: editions of textual

-There is no doubt that, on the screen, the variability postulated by New Philology can be presented in much more lucid, visual terms than in conventional editions of texts.
+There is no doubt that, on the digital screen, the variability postulated by New Philology can be presented in much more lucid, visual terms than in conventional editions of texts.
 The critical apparatus of the traditional kind generally only present readings in punctual fashion, reproducing word-for-word variants.
 On the screen, however, the variety of readings in the manuscripts, in context, can be encompassed.
-The second important advantage of electronic display lies, however, in the presentation of manuscript groupings advocated by New Phylogeny.
+The second important advantage of digital display lies, however, in the presentation of manuscript groupings advocated by New Phylogeny.
 In this context, computer programmes open new fields of experiment and accelerate analytical processes.
 They facilitate the flexible disposition of manuscript groupings and enable the rapid revision of philological judgements concerning base manuscripts and stemmatic interrelations.
-Aided by this approach, even the question of the determination of parallel versions of early date, close to the author's original and their codification in the process of transmission could be tackled.

-Thus electronic display enables a synthesis of philological positions, which might at first sight appear contradictory.
+Thus digital display enables a synthesis of philological positions, which might at first sight appear contradictory.
 Such a synthesis offers a work-tool, and an indispensable prerequisite for any future critical edition of Parzival.
-At the same time, the electronic display amounts to a form of edition which has its own peculiar nature and justification.
-It thus draws conclusions from the discussion concerning New Philology in the last decade, and leads this discussion towards a pragmatic editorial solution.
-From this a new Parzival-edition can emerge, which to some extent enables its users to participate in the editorial process, leaving to them the freedom to decide between different textual variants and the form in which they are transmitted in the manuscripts.
-The manuscript data produced by this process would be of interest to both literary and linguistic historians.
+At the same time, the digital display amounts to a form of edition which has its own peculiar nature and justification.
+The new Parzival-edition to some extent enables its users to participate in the editorial process, leaving to them the freedom to decide between different textual variants and the form in which they are transmitted in the manuscripts.
+The manuscript data produced by this process are of interest to both literary and linguistic historians.

 © Parzival-Projekt Universität Bern